cucumber/docs/content/10-minute-tutorial.md

 To get started with Cucumber in JavaScript, you will need the following:

-- node.js
+- node.js (4 and above)

 On Mac OS, you can install `node.js` using homebrew: `brew install node`.

-To verify that you have node.js installed properly, type `node -v` in a terminal.
-This should return the node version number.
+To verify that you have node.js installed properly, type `node -v` in a terminal; this should return the node version number.

 - npm

 We will use npm as our package manager.
 It should be installed in the same location as node.js.

-To verify that npm is installed, type `npm -v` in a terminal.
-This should return the npm version number.
+To verify that npm is installed, type `npm -v` in a terminal; this should return the npm version number.

 {{% /block %}}